Available from me directly or at Langdon Hall

 • This is the complete story of how one small step of creativity lead to the surprising development of a bold and unique artistic style.

-• Can be purchased at Langdon Hall or on Amazon.ca for $200 CDN
+• Can be purchased directly from me or at Langdon Hall for $200 CDN

 sneak peak of what’s inside